InvestmentSystems/table-compositor/doc/source/basics.rst

 To render this `dataframe`, we first invoke `build_presentation_model`.
 The `build_presentation_model` accepts the `dataframe` as its first argument.
 In this example, we use the `defaults` provided by this method for all other arguments.
 The `build_presentation_model` returns an `presentation_model` object.

-Before we call `XlSXWriter.to_xlsx` we create a `layout`.
-A `layout` is a nested list of `presenation_models`.
+Before we call `OpenPyxlCompositor.to_xlsx` we create a `layout`.
+A `layout` is a nested list of `presentation_models`.
 In our case, since we have only one `presentation_model` we create a list with a single element.
 Later on when we work with multiple presentation models that need to be rendered on to the same sheet, we could create nested list such as `[[model1, model2], [model3]]` etc.

 Building the Presentation Model
 --------------------------------